aljoxo/Arisen/README.md

 ### Controller and Gamepad Setup

-Apotheosis offers some mods to provide support for individuals who wish to play with a controller or gamepad.
+Arisen offers some mods to provide support for individuals who wish to play with a controller or gamepad.
 In order to set it up correctly please follow these steps:
  1. Under the **Gamepad Support** Separator in MO2, activate **Gamepad Controlmap Fixed**
  2. Go to `(Path To Modlist)\Stock Game` folder and delete *ControlMap_Custom.txt*
    a.
 Alternatively you can reset your controlmap in-game.